-- Discussion of specific deliverables (timing to complete marketing materials, assembly of marketing plan, reaching out to investors).
+Discussion of specific deliverables (timing to complete marketing materials, assembly of marketing plan, reaching out to investors, fundraising efforts).

-While fundraising situations will present a wide range of variables, there are certain deliverables that should always be expected from a fundraiser:
+While fundraising situations will present a wide range of variables, there are certain consulting services that should always be expected from a fundraiser:

 Series A, B and C - Evolution of investor interests